sgdevmane/interview-guide/markdowns/performance/performance-questions.md

 ---

-### Q24: How do you use the Vary header to serve different content versions?

-**Difficulty: Advanced**

-**Answer:**

-To use the Vary header to serve different content versions, you should use specific performance techniques or APIs appropriate for advanced tasks.
-Provide a clear code example or configuration snippet demonstrating the optimization.

-<div align="right"><a href="#table-of-contents">Back to Top 👆</a></div>

----

-### Q25: How do you implement ETags for conditional requests?
+### Q21: How do you implement ETags for conditional requests?

-**Difficulty: Intermediate**

 **Answer:**